 Excessive use of the service brakes results in overheating and leads to brake fade.
 Brake fade results from excessive heat causing chemical changes in the brake lining, which reduce friction, and also causing expansion of the brake drums.
 As the overheated drums expand, the brake shoes and linings have to move farther to contact the drums, and the force of this contact is reduced.
+This means you have to apply increasing brake pedal pressure to slow the vehicle.
 Continued overuse may increase brake fade until the vehicle cannot be slowed down or stopped.

 Brake fade is also affected by adjustment.
 To safely control a vehicle, every brake must do its share of the work.
 Brakes out of adjustment will stop doing their share before those that are in adjustment.
 The other brakes can then overheat and fade, and there will not be enough braking available to control the vehicle(s).
 Brakes can get out of adjustment quickly, especially when they are hot.
 Therefore, check brake adjustment often.